cybermazi/Practical-Ethical-Hacking-Notes/Scanning and Enumeration/Enumerating HTTP and HTTPS.md

 # Advance Enumeration

 ### Directory Bruteforce
 **Directory brute force is a technique used to find hidden and forgotten directories on a website.
 Attackers often target directories that are likely to contain outdated or insecure software.
 There are various automated tools and scripts available for directory brute force attacks.
-One popular tool is DirBruter, a Python-based GUI tool.
-Additionally, there are public repositories on GitHub that provide wordlists for brute force attacks like [Seclist**
+One popular tool is DirBruter, a Java-based GUI tool.
+Additionally, there are public repositories on GitHub that provide wordlists for brute force attacks like [Seclist](https://github.com/danielmiessler/SecLists)**

+[+] Now let enumerate further, running dirbuster in our command line gives us a GUI interface